prometheus/prometheus/docs/configuration/configuration.md

 # When set to true, Prometheus must have permissions to get Nodes.
   [ node: <boolean> | default = false ]
 # Attaches namespace metadata to discovered targets.
 Valid for roles: pod, endpoints, endpointslice.
-# When set to true, Prometheus must have permissions to get Namespaces.
+# When set to true, Prometheus must have permissions to list/watch Namespaces.
   [ namespace: <boolean> | default = false ]
 ```